 Treaty will ensure Aboriginal people’s voices are counted.
 It can be a process that benefits all Australians, and be a platform to address many of the pressing issues we face as a country – protection of land and water, tackling the climate crisis, and addressing growing economic inequality.

-With the Greens in shared power after the next election, we will be able to put a Treaty on the national agenda.
+It's time we put a Treaty on the national agenda.
 We cannot change the past, but we can build a better future – and that starts with bringing people together.